-This weekly tour takes visitors on an adventure into the heart of Colonial Philadelphia’s pub culture with stops at modern day watering holes and a Colonial tavern.
-Along the way, visitors will indulge in a sip of history while enjoying drinks and snacks at Salon 401 at The Franklin, National Mechanics, plus the historical City Tavern.
+This weekly tour takes visitors on an adventure into the heart of Colonial Philadelphia’s pub culture with stops at modern-day watering holes and a Colonial tavern.
+Along the way, visitors will indulge in a sip of history while enjoying drinks and snacks at Victoria Freehouse, National Mechanics, plus the historic City Tavern.
 Now complete with three seasonal flavors, there is always something new to discover on the Tippler’s Tour.

 Tickets Now on Sale for Yuletide Cheers & Beers

 It’s the most wonderful time for a beer…or is it?
 It’s the winter of 1777, and the British are occupying Philadelphia.
 A Red Coat soldier provides a unique perspective on this tumultuous time as the tour seeks the comfort of hearty snacks and warming draughts at four cozy pubs.

 - November 16 - December 28: 5:30 pm, Thursdays

 - Tours depart from the Betsy Ross House, 239 Arch Street.